wtpayne/design_factory/a3_src/h90_internal/process/setting_up_new_docker_devspace.rst

 =================================

-1. Find the name of the container that is currently running the accord docker image by clicking on the 'Containers' tab in the top left of your docker app.
+1. Find the name of the container that is currently running the harmonica docker image by clicking on the 'Containers' tab in the top left of your docker app.
 Make a note of it.